Navajo code talker dies at age 95

 After the war, Kellwood settled in Sunnyslope, Arizona.

-He was close to his older brother, Roy Kellwood, who was also a World War II veteran and had served in the air force in Europe.
+He was close to his older brother, Roy Kellwood, who was also a World War II veteran and had served in the US Army Air Forces in Europe.
 They were always sharing stories and checking up on each other, said nephew, Roy Kellwood Jr.

 Kellwood passed away just three days after his older brother died at age 101.